ezsystems/commerce-documentation/docs/api/business_api/business_api.md

 ![](../img/business_api_1.png)

-To access the Business API, you have to use the [BusinessApi Invocation Service](businessapi_invocation_service.md).
+To access the Business API, you have to use the [Business API invocation service](businessapi_invocation_service.md).

 Business API Operations work with input/output data.
 The Business API invocation service calls the Operation service with input data.